 Expert witnesses play an integral role in the litigation process.
 From consulting on a case during early case assessment and supporting the development of your legal strategy to testifying at a deposition or trial, an expert’s knowledge and advice can make or break your case.
-No matter the type of expert, it’s critical that attorneys conduct an expert witness background check to ensure that the expert’s credibility is sound from both a professional and ethical standpoint.
+No matter the type of expert, it’s critical that attorneys conduct due diligence through an expert witness background check to ensure that the expert’s credibility is sound from both a professional and ethical standpoint.

 The Importance of Background Checks for Every Expert